hjsu/ts-express/README.md

-Boilerplate for a simple typescript-node repo with webpack.
+Boilerplate for a simple typescript-express repo with webpack.

 To run:

 - yarn build
-- node dist/index.js Hello World
+- yarn start